 Fluorescent lighting looks good on no one.
 It’s an absolute “no” when it comes to putting on your makeup, because it will never show what you how colors will appear in more natural lighting.

 Likewise, yellow light can simply make you look sick and tired.
-The result: too much concealer and powder that you think you need, but really don’t.
+The result: too much concealer and foundation that you think you need, but really don’t.

 It’s not enough just to have good light; it also needs to be positioned correctly, especially if you’re using a magnifying mirror.
 And the best position is in front of and surrounding your face.

 Many people make the mistake of only using lights on the ceiling or above a mirror.
 This downlighting casts small shadows which make it so much more challenging to put your makeup on correctly.
-Rather than fighting with the shadows and constantly changing your angle of view, it’s best to just avoid downlighting altogether
+(Bathroom lighting with fluorescent lights above the sink is particularly bad).
+Rather than fighting with the shadows and constantly changing your angle of view, it’s best to just avoid downlighting altogether.
+(And clean your mirror properly too – downlighting shows up all the dust!)

 The best way to set up your lighting is to look in the mirror and aim the most light at eye level.
 If this is possible, you’ll be glowing (literally).

 Another option is to go for all-around circle lighting or side lighting.
 Your bathroom likely already has a light source from above.
-You can enhance your makeup lighting by adding lights at the side of the mirror.
-If you really want to light up your face, you can even put some lighting at the bottom, too.
+You can enhance your makeup lighting by adding lamps at the sides of the mirror.
+If you really want to light up your face, you can even put some lighting at the base, too.

-Round illuminated mirrors are perfect for circle lighting, creating a ring of light to evenly show all the angles of your face.
+Round illuminated mirrors are perfect for circle lighting, creating a “ring light” to evenly show all the angles of your face.
 You’ll never miss a blemish again.
-Read my review of the best lighted makeup mirror here.
+Read my review of the simplehuman sensor, the best lighted makeup mirror.

 Types of Light Bulbs